-I. Market and breeding beef, swine, sheep and goats must receive a county ear tag or have a permanent tattoo, ear notch and /or freeze brand at, or before, spring tag-in to be eligible to show at the Barber County Fair.
-Registration tattoo, ear notch and/or freeze brand verification is for breeding beef, swine and goats only.
-Livestock identified with registration tattoos, ear notches, and/or freeze brand must have registration papers available for inspection.
+I. Market and breeding beef, swine, sheep, and goats must receive a county ear tag, scrapie tag or have a permanent tattoo at, or before, spring tagin to be eligible to show at the Barber County Fair.
+Registration tattoo verification is for breeding beef, swine, and goats only.
+Livestock identified with registration tattoos must have registration papers available for inspection.

 J. All market lambs showing at the county fair must be slick shorn within a week of the county fair.
 K. Swine and Sheep entries will be subject to breed classification standards by the specie Superintendents and County Agent prior to classes being formed and posted.
 Breed standards are posted on the KSU Animal Sciences & Industry Youth Programs web page: www.youthlivestock. ksu.edu.